Jalastin/ECS-189L-Project/ProjectDocument.md

 ## Input + Cross-Platform

 - Menu traversal on console / controllers could be improved.
 Instead of using a cursor for the gamepad controller, having the joystick iterate through the menu options may be a better choice.
+- In addition, I would add customizable sensitivity to all types of input for launching the pearl.

 ## Game Logic